Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/getting-started/index.md

 ---
 title: Getting Started
-description: Welcome.
-Here you will find information about getting up and running with the system.
+description: Getting up and running with the system.
 section: Getting Started
 navLabel: Getting Started
 ---

-By working with the Design System you will be able to design and build user interfaces quickly and confidently to help Londoners gain insight and understand the city though data.
+By working with the London City Data Design System (LCD-DS) you will be able to design and build user interfaces quickly and confidently to help Londoners gain insight and understand the city though data.

-The design choices of the system have been made so that our work is consistently clean, clear, accessible and on brand.
-The components available though the @ldn-viz-tools packages are a distillation of this guidance.

-If you have questions or feedback please contact us. [city-data@london.gov.uk](city-data@london.gov.uk)

 ## Installation